zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/pipeline-settings.md

 # Controlling settings of your pipeline

-## Settings in ZenML

-Settings in ZenML allow you to configure runtime configurations for stack components and pipelines.
+As we saw before, one special type of configuration is called `Settings`.
+These allow you to configure runtime configurations for stack components and pipelines.
 Concretely, they allow you to configure:

 * The [resources](../infrastructure-management/scale-compute-to-the-cloud.md#specify-resource-requirements-for-steps) required for a step
 * Configuring the [containerization](../infrastructure-management/containerize-your-pipeline.md) process of a pipeline (e.g. What requirements get installed in the Docker image)